 Meet me in the Bathroom a good register of artists in their 20s enjoying that moment to the full.
 It’s a well-constructed film that will appeal to rock fans and broader audiences alike.
 It might even make you appreciate some music you had not given attention to previously.

 Meet Me in the Bathroom was made from the directing team behind the LCD Soundsystem concert film Shut Up and Play the Hits (2012).
-The movie premiered at the Sundance Film Festival.
+The movie premiered at the Sundance Film Festival, when this piece was originally written.
+It shows in the UK in October, as part of the BFI London Film Festival.
+In cinemas on Friday, March 10th.